mdespland/context.Orion-LD/doc/manuals-ld/installation-guide.md

 scons --disable-warnings-as-errors --ssl --use-sasl-client sudo scons install --prefix=/usr/local --disable-warnings-as-errors --ssl --use-sasl-client
 ```
-[ (*) To make you the owner of a file, you need to state your username and group.
+(*) To make you the owner of a file, you need to state your username and group.
-      The env var USER already exists, but if you want to cut 'n paste this "sudo chown" command, you'll need to create the env var GROUP, to reflect youre group.
+    The env var **USER** already exists, but if you want to cut 'n paste this "sudo chown" command, you'll need to create the env var **GROUP**, to reflect your group.
 In my case, I do this:
 ```bash
 export GROUP=kz
 ```
-]

 After this, you should have the library *libmongoclient.a* under `/usr/local/lib/` and the header directory *mongo* under `/usr/local/include/`.

 ##### libmicrohttpd

 *libmicrohttpd* is the library that takes care of incoming connections and http/https.
 We use an older version of it, soon to be repaced by the latest release.
 This is how you install libmicrohttpd from source code: